royaltm/spectrusty-tutorial/step1.md

     }
 ```

-The only missing part yet is the `ZxSpectrumModel` enum which should be rather straightforward:
+The only missing parts are the `ZxSpectrumModel` enum, which should be straightforward:

 ```rust
 enum ZxSpectrumModel<C: Cpu> {